-- Invite participants (maximum 12 people).

-- Draw Figure 3 from Reference Materials (the quadrant graphic) on large banner paper.
-Tape it to a wall or set it up on a shared space so everyone in the group has access.

-- Draw Figure 4 from Reference Materials (The Intersectionality and Survivor graphic) on a flip chart.
-Using Figure 2 from Reference Materials (the Intersectionality Matrix), add different characteristics around the 'survivor' such as age, gender, disability, class, displacement status, etc. with color circles next to each characteristics.

-- Have the Conceptual Mapping

-of Intersectionality in GBV video

-ready to support Step 2 if participants

-have not experienced Process Tool 1 -

-Intersectionality Yarn or are unfamiliar with

-the concepts of intersectionality, inequalities,

-and power relations.
+- Invite participants (maximum 12 people). - Draw Figure 3 from Reference Materials at the end of the section (the quadrant graphic) on large banner paper.
+Tape it to a wall or set it up on a shared space so everyone in the group has access. - Draw Figure 4 from Reference Materials at the end of the section (The Intersectionality and Survivor graphic) on a flip chart.
+Using Figure 2 from Reference Materials (the Intersectionality Matrix), add different characteristics around the 'survivor' such as age, gender, disability, class, displacement status, etc. with color circles next to each characteristics. - Have the Conceptual Mapping of Intersectionality in GBV video ready to support Step 2 if participants have not experienced Process Tool 1 - Intersectionality Yarn or are unfamiliar with the concepts of intersectionality, inequalities, and power relations.